haskell-cryptography/governance/STRUCTURE.md

 Haskell functionality, allowing it to be used in a Haskell project which requires Argon2 (for whatever reason) without having to deal with C, the FFI, or anything similar.
-An example of a package in the 'functional' category, consider the package `cryptography-password-hashing`, which embodies good practices for password hashing, allowing Haskell projects to handle this task easily, without necessarily needing to understand precisely how this gets done.
+An example of a package in the 'functional' category, consider the package `cryptography-passwords`, which embodies good practices for password hashing, allowing Haskell projects to handle this task easily, without necessarily needing to understand precisely how this gets done.

-Both of the examples would use the Cesque `cryptography-libsodium` for
+Both of the examples would use the C-esque `cryptography-libsodium` for
 implementations: the differences are their focus and the APIs they expose.
 For 'algorithmic' category packages, the focus is on providing easy and secure use of an _algorithm_ in Haskell, without considering use case; for 'functional' category packages, the focus is on providing an easy and secure way to _do some task_, without focus on the algorithm or algorithms chosen to do so.

-These packages, unlike the Cesque layer, are expected to provide more abstraction, both to avoid the complexities of C and the FFI, but also to address various expectations that Haskellers have, regarding things such as:
+These packages, unlike the C-esque layer, are expected to provide more abstraction, both to avoid the complexities of C and the FFI, but also to address various expectations that Haskellers have, regarding things such as: